 After you have reviewed at least four Tier 1 lessons, we encourage you to consider adding a Tier 2 student.
 You can continue receiving Tier 1 lessons, but you will also be paired with a Tier 2 student whom you will mentor for at least one Tier 2 Bible study course.

-You can learn more about one-on-one mentoring in the Tier 2 section of this handbook (see page 43).
-To be paired with a Tier 2 student, please reach out to our mentor support team at mentor@cpministries.org or (800) 668-2450, ext.
+If you would like to learn more about one-on-one mentoring, please reach out to the mentor support team at mentor@cpministries.org or (800) 668-2450, ext.
 4010.